cruzgerman216/CodeLabs-Angular-Exercises/exercises/The-Basics/basics-exercises.md

   - Set isShow to false, and it shouldn't show in the webpage.

 17. Use ngIf and else to dynamically add certain elements to the webpage
-  - Create a new angular project called basic-ngif-else-example
+  - Create a new angular project called basic-ngif-else-exercise
   - In app.component.ts, create a class property called isShowContent of type boolean and set it to true
   - In app.component.html, create a paragraph element with content "If isShowContent is true, show me!" and another paragraph with content "Use else to show me!"